-You can get one free machine subscription per account.
-The storage quota of the trial subscription is equal to that of the standard subscription.
-The subscription period is limited to two months.
+You can get one free subscription per account.
+The trial subscription enables you to back up a single machine.
+The subscription period is limited to one month.

 Obtaining a trial subscription is possible until you buy a paid subscription.
 You can use a trial subscription along with paid ones.
 The same expiration rules apply to trial and paid subscriptions.